TheFreck/RiskGame.API/README.md

 **3/26/21
 Created a** few new entities and a new controller to turn the game on and off.
 One new entity is called Agenda which basically progresses the game forward.
 Right now it takes all the assets and applies a growth formula on them depending on their industry, cyclicality and random numbers.
 So far it generates the data.
 Next step is to capture that data and do sumpin widit.

+**3/27/21
+Built a** time series chart today.
+Right now it lacks axis labels of any kind but it displays the value of a single asset over time.